Nitrokey/nethsm/docs/system-design.md

 Updates must be applied manually by the user; "OTA" updates are not in scope.

-The act of updating the _System Software_ is performed by **S-Update**; when **S-Keyfender** is processing an update file from the REST API, the following actions happen in parallel:
+The act of updating the _System Software_ is performed by **S-Platform**; when **S-Keyfender** is processing an update file from the REST API, the following actions happen in parallel:

-- **S-Keyfender** performs any decompression required and streams the binary image to **S-Update**, which writes it to an _inactive_ system partition.
+- **S-Keyfender** performs any decompression required and streams the binary image to **S-Platform**, which writes it to an _inactive_ system partition.
 - at the same time, **S-Keyfender** verifies the "outer signature" (protecting the integrity of the binary image, version number, release notes) and update eligibility.

 _If and only if_ verification of the _System Software_'s "outer signature" and update eligibility are successful, **S-Keyfender** enables the REST API endpoint allowing the user to "commit" the software update.
-Only after this endpoint is requested will **S-Keyfender** instruct **S-Update** to perform the actions necessary (e.g. modifying the GPT or interacting with the _Firmware_) to boot from the new system partition _once_ on next boot.
+Only after this endpoint is requested will **S-Keyfender** instruct **S-Platform** to perform the actions necessary (e.g. modifying the GPT or interacting with the _Firmware_) to boot from the new system partition _once_ on next boot.

 During boot, the _System Software_'s "inner signature" is verified by the _Firmware_ as part of Trusted Boot.
 If the new _System Software_ does not boot successfully or the Trusted Boot verification fails, the system will automatically reboot into the old _System Software_ as a fallback.

 _If and only if_ both Trusted Boot verification succeeds and the new _System Software_ boots sucessfully, the new _System Software_ will perform the actions necessary to permanently configure the system to boot into the new _System Software_ (e.g. by modifying the GPT or interacting with the _Firmware_).
 The new _System Software_ may now start data migration, if required.

-The actual implementation details of **S-Update** will be based on the design used by both Chromium OS and CoreOS Container Linux, and are not described in more detail in this document; please refer to the Chromium OS [Disk Format][chromium-disk] and [File System/Autoupdate][chromium-autoupdate] design documents.
+The actual implementation details of **S-Platform** will be based on the design used by both Chromium OS and CoreOS Container Linux, and are not described in more detail in this document; please refer to the Chromium OS [Disk Format][chromium-disk] and [File System/Autoupdate][chromium-autoupdate] design documents.
 Any deviations from this design will be documented during implementation.

 [chromium-disk]: http://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format
 [chromium-autoupdate]: https://www.chromium.org/chromium-os/chromiumos-design-docs/filesystem-autoupdate